Patient information: Diet and health (Beyond the Basics)

 ●Fruits and vegetables decrease the risk of cardiovascular diseases including coronary heart disease (CHD) and stroke, including death from CHD .

-●High intake of fruits and vegetables also reduces the risk of developing certain kinds of cancer (including lung cancer and cancer of the gastrointestinal system).
+●High intake of fruits and vegetables may reduce the risk of developing cancer.
 Tomato and tomato-based foods may be beneficial at lowering the risk of prostate cancer.

-●At least five servings of fruits and/or vegetables should be eaten daily.
+●Recommended intake is at least five servings of fruits and/or vegetables every day.

 The recommended amount of dietary fiber is 25 grams per day for women and 38 grams per day for men.
 Many breakfast cereals, fruits, and vegetables are excellent sources of dietary fiber.
 By reading the product information panel on the side of the package, it is possible to determine the number of grams of fiber per serving (figure 1).
 A list of the fiber content of a number of foods can be found in the table (table 1).

 Whole grain foods (like 100 percent whole wheat bread, steel cut oats, and wild/brown rice) should be chosen over foods made with refined grains (like white bread and white rice).
 Regularly eating whole grains has been shown to help weight loss and lower the risk of diabetes.
 Regularly consuming refined grains and added sugars has been associated with weight gain and increased risks of diabetes.

 Eating foods higher in healthy fats and lower in unhealthy fats may reduce the risk of coronary heart disease.